-Winter Planted acres and crop yields came in lower-than-expected while Chinese purchases of corn increased, leading to a 50% reduction in the USDA's carryout inventory estimates.
-Fall demand for ammonia was the highest it has been in several years.
-Crop prices continued to increase, with corn reaching \$5.50/bu in February.
-Winter Storm Uri caused many nitrogen fertilizer production facilities to shut in, which further tightened inventories in advance of spring.
-Spring USDA estimates of 91 million corn acres planted and yields of 172 bushels per acre imply a carryout of 9.2%, the lowest since 2014.
-Corn prices continued to increase, reaching over \$7/bu driven by strong Chinese and domestic ethanol demand and poor South American crop conditions Urea prices rallied across the globe and UAN prices followed suit, going from selling at a discount to urea on a nitrogen-equivalent basis for most of 2020 to selling at a premium.
-June NOLA prices for urea at \$390-\$400/ton and UAN at \$290-\$300/ton.
-2021 Summer NOLA UAN fill price \$280 - \$285/ton for Q3 shipment.
-UAN inventories very low at both the producer and retail level, due to extended sidedress application in July.
-Producer turnarounds at multiple plants in the Midwest, as many 2020 turnarounds were delayed to this summer due to COVID-19.
+Corn prices continued to increase from the winter, reaching over \$7/bu driven by strong Chinese and domestic ethanol demand, expectations for low US carryout and poor South American crop conditions Spring Urea prices rallied across the globe and UAN prices followed suit, going from selling at a discount to urea on a nitrogen-equivalent basis for most of 2020 to selling at a premium.
+US inventories of nitrogen fertilizers were tight following the shut down of numerous fertilizer production facilities after Winter Storm Uri in February ➤ June NOLA prices for urea at \$390-\$400/ton and UAN at \$290-\$300/ton.
+2021 NOLA UAN fill price \$280 - \$285/ton for Q3 shipment.
+50 Summer Producer turnarounds at multiple plants in the Midwest, as many 2020 turnarounds were delayed to this summer due to COVID-19.
 Commodity prices remained strong, with corn prices ranging from \$5.00 - \$5.50/bu and wheat \$6.75 - \$7.00/bu.
-Fall / Winter Hurricane activity caused the shutdown of several US production facilities for several weeks, further tightening supply.
-Favorable dry fall weather conditions led to an early corn harvest and extended timeframe for ammonia application.
-European production curtailments due to spike in natural gas prices along with China and Russia export restrictions further tightened the global supply of fertilizers.
+Hurricane activity caused the shutdown of several US production facilities for several weeks, further tightening supply.
+Fall / Winter Favorable dry fall weather conditions led to an early corn harvest and extended timeframe for ammonia application.
+Faii / Williei European production curtailments due to spike in natural gas prices along with China and Russia export restrictions further tightened the global supply of fertilizers.
 Corn prices strengthened further with Russia/Ukraine conflict, with futures prices for May 2022 over \$7/bu and December 2022 over \$6/bu.
+2022 Persistent high natural gas prices in Europe and export restrictions in China and Russia continue to limit global supply of nitrogen fertilizers.
+20 Cold and wet weather in the US has led to a slower than normal start to corn planting - this could Spring lead to increased usage of UAN and urea if enough ammonia is not able to be applied.
+Corn and wheat prices remain strong with concerns over global grain supplies amid the ongoing Russia/Ukraine conflict and drought conditions in the US wheatbelt.
+Futures prices for corn over \$7/bu through the end of 2022 and wheat for July 2022 is over \$12/bu.